top of page

 Features

 Behind every cup of coffee lies a complex and often problematic system.
 Farmers face unstable prices, climate pressures, and exploitative supply chains that undervalue their labor.
 These challenges threaten both the people and the environments that sustain coffee.
 My work is driven by a desire to make this hidden reality visible — to invite others to slow down, understand the care required to produce coffee, and build a deeper respect for the people who grow it.
-This table is not just a tool for brewing; it is meant to be a stage for the kind reflection and awareness that sparks change.
+This espresso maker is not just a tool for brewing; it is meant to encourage the kind care and awareness that sparks change.

 image (74).png